SteveTaylorDev/modular-gameplay-builder/README.md

 Instead of using scripts attached as an object component, behaviour was split into scriptable objects; modular YAML files that store settings specific to that instance of the behaviour.
 For example, the same ApplyForce function might be used for acceleration or for gravity.
-Instantiating two scriptable objects referencing the same script and storing different, user-defined variable contents in each allows for reusing code and creating complex behaviour quickly by dragging them onto States, in any order, using the Unity editor GUI.
+Instantiating two scriptable objects referencing the same function and storing different, user-defined variable contents in each allows for reusing code and creating complex behaviour quickly by dragging them onto States, in any order, using the Unity editor GUI.